andraztori/marrakesh/marrakesh/architecture.md

 The framework is designed to be extended without modifying core logic:

 ### New Bidding Strategies
-- Implement different bid calculation methods
+- Implement `CampaignTrait` with new bid calculation methods
 - Add campaign-specific bidding logic
 - Experiment with strategic bidding
+- Examples: `CampaignMultiplicativePacing`, `CampaignOptimalBidding`, `CampaignCheaterSecondPrice`

 ### New Pricing Models
 - Add new seller types beyond fixed cost and first-price